Alex Rider (TV series): Distribution

 The eight-episode first season was released on Amazon Prime Video in the United Kingdom and Ireland on 4 June 2020, and was released on Amazon Prime Video in Australia, Germany, and Austria later in mid-2020.
-In New Zealand, the television series is distributed by TVNZ On Demand.
-The show premiered on Prime in Canada, Italy, and Latin America and on Amazon's IMDb TV in the United States.
+In New Zealand, the television series is distributed by TVNZ+.
+The show premiered on Prime in Canada, Italy, and Latin America, and on Amazon's IMDb TV in the United States.

 In December 2021, season 1 of Alex Rider was aired on E4 in the United Kingdom and became available on its streaming platform All 4.

 The second season was released by IMDb TV in the United Kingdom and the United States on 3 December 2021, and on Amazon Prime Video in Australia, Canada, Italy, Germany, Latin America, and New Zealand.